cpgoncalves/qneural/README.md

 The module is used in the author's research and will include soon added features and examples for the implementation of QuANNs with cloud access to IBM's Quantum Computers.

 The User Manual is included.
-Example files 3 to 11 are implementations of the preprint:
+Example files 3 to 11 are implementations of the article:

 Gonçalves C.P.
 Quantum Stochastic Neural Maps and Quantum Neural Networks.
 2019.
-Preprint available as draft paper at https://www.academia.edu/40810532/Quantum_Stochastic_Neural_Maps_and_Quantum_Neural_Networks
+SSRN Scholarly Paper DOI: https://dx.doi.org/10.2139/ssrn.3502121